MSEd

 Certification

 The degree in Literacy meets the criteria for, and may be used in partial fulfillment of, the requirements for permanent and professional certification in New York.
-Additionally, students completing the Literacy Program fulfill the requirements for certification in Literacy (Pre-K - grade 6).
+Additionally, students completing the Literacy Program fulfill the requirements for certification in Literacy (All Grades).

 Total Credits